 All this led me to think: what would it be like to live in a place that you’ve only lived in your mind?
 What would it be like to move into your mind?
 To move into your mind’s Paris?

-In 2012, on the last day of my daughters' first trip to Paris, we wandered into a bookstore in the Marais that was about to close.
-For the day, forever.
-The owner, weary but also upbeat, jokingly offered it to us.
+In 2012, on the last day of my daughters' first trip to Paris, we wandered into a bookstore in the Marais.
+The owner half-jokingly offered to sell it to us.
 The girls looked around.
 My wife looked at me.